caspergrl/GT-UX-UI-Dec2022-June2023/01-week/02-lesson.md

 - > :globe_with_meridians: **Online Recommendation:** Prebuild breakout rooms and make sure all students are clear on their activity before launching them into to Zoon breakout rooms.
 Keep 1 group in the main room to preserve the class recording.

-- **TAs** Share the User Research Plan Template in Slack.
+**:information_source: TAs please Slack out** the User Research Plan Template in Slack.
 Tell groups to make a copy and than share among your group members.

   - [https://docs.google.com/spreadsheets/d/1EWVam7d358BdHBTQUSGt4uFA_jYB-kyiH9G4caBsGSs/edit](https://docs.google.com/spreadsheets/d/1EWVam7d358BdHBTQUSGt4uFA_jYB-kyiH9G4caBsGSs/edit)